Release List Reviews Price Search Shop Newsletter Forum DVD Giveaways Blu-Ray/ HD DVD Advertise

 Multiple titles were employed to court multiple markets.
 The original Italian release L'orribile segreto del Dr. Hichcock became two variant versions in export: The Terror of Dr. Hichcock (England), and The Horrible Dr. Hichcock (U.S.).
 3 The two latter versions are available here in the U.S.A.; the American print is about a dozen minutes shorter, and marginally tamer, than the English.
 4

-The absence of explicit nudity, violence, and gore kept the export versions of Horrible from suffering the huge censor cuts that gutted many later European productions.
-A major part of the frustration/fascination of Italo horror for Yank viewers is looking at Castle of Blood or Nightmare Castle and trying to imagine what additional forbidden content comprised their original versions, Danse macabre (5 minutes longer) or Amanti d'oltretomba (32 minutes longer!).
+The absence of explicit nudity, violence and gore kept the export versions of Horrible from suffering the huge censor cuts that gutted many later European productions.
+A major part of the frustration/fascination of Italo horror for Yank viewers is looking at Castle of Blood or Nightmare Castle and trying to imagine what additional forbidden content comprised their original versions, Danse macabre (5 minutes longer) and Amanti d'oltretomba (32 minutes longer!).
 Fortunately, most of The Horrible Dr. Hichcock actually seems to be intact.

 Or is it?
 Unless one can see a rare quality print that retains its original lush photographic presence, Horrible's appeal is greatly diminished.
-5 Assaying the pale, pan & scanned video cassette versions that have survived the years amounts to an act of faith in the accolades of critics who saw the original on theater screens.
+5 Assaying the pale, pan-scanned video cassette versions that have survived the years amounts to an act of faith in the accolades of critics who saw the original on theater screens.

 Actually, contemporary criticism still comprises some of the best writing on The Horrible Dr. Hichcock.
 Raymond Durgnat's response went beyond his admiration for the hypnotizingly exciting Barbara Steele to focus on Freda's direction in the funeral scene, where sunlight shining through misty raindrops produces a painfully beautiful rainbow effect (here is where we can assume Durgnat saw a pristine copy of the film).
 Durgnat points out how death and beauty are effortlessly joined in one simple image, an equation he applies equally to Ms. Steele's screen persona.
 Fusing the concepts of desire and death, she herself has become a sort of morbid fetish-object.
 6

-The Horrible Dr. Hichcock also attracted the attention of surrealist critics, who see the title character as a pioneer, a hero "on the trail of the marvelous" in territory untouched by moral conventions.
-7 The surrealists love Horrible for its lack of concern for conventional cinematic "realism."
+The Horrible Dr. Hichcock also attracted the attention of surrealist critics, who see the title character as a pioneer, a hero "on the trail of the marvelous" in territory untouched by moral conventions.7 The surrealists love Horrible for its lack of concern for conventional cinematic realism.
 They especially love movies where the distinctions between "real" and "dream" filmic content are blurred (Peter Ibbetson), or, better yet, undetectable (Belle de Jour).
-The "liabilities" of a narrative that often makes no sense, or where simple day and night are sometimes indistinguishable 8 become plus factors: for surrealists, delirious, illogical dislocation is an end unto itself.
+The liabilities of a narrative that often makes no sense, or where simple day and night are sometimes indistinguishable 8 become plus factors: for surrealists, delirious, illogical dislocation is an end unto itself.
 The white-tiled surgery that suddenly and unaccountably glows bright red, and Hichcock's "unholy lust" that distorts his face into a horror-mask, are poetic effects totally without narrative rationalization.

 In its initial review the Monthly Film Bulletin was amused by the movie's play with familiar Alfred Hitchcock film conventions, which for them, along with the humorous anglicized names, indicated a lively sense of humor at work.
 From Rebecca comes the basic "haunted bride" plot, complete with first wife's portrait and conspiratorial housekeeper.
 Suspicion's poisoned glass of milk is a direct quote.
 The rainy funeral is visually reminiscent of a scene in Foreign Correspondent.
-Most telling is the very Vertigo-like color wash stylization that heightens Hichcock's delirium: a comparison of the obsessive romantic/sexual agendas in The Horrible Dr. Hichcock and Vertigo suggests a more serious thematic relationship between the films than the MFB's "camp parody" conclusion would admit 9 .
-There are similarities in the obsessive manias of Scotty Ferguson and Bernard Hichcock that would seem to beg further investigation.
-Even a cursory analysis reveals that Freda's lowly horror film goes far beyond simply imitating the master of suspense, to propose a radical sexual theory of its own.
+Most telling is the very Vertigo- like color wash stylization that heightens Hichcock's delirium: a comparison of the obsessive romantic/sexual agendas in The Horrible Dr. Hichcock and Vertigo suggests a more serious thematic relationship between the films than the MFB's "camp parody" conclusion would admit.
+9 There are similarities in the obsessive manias of Scotty Ferguson and Bernard Hichcock that would seem to beg further investigation.
+Even a cursory analysis reveals that Freda and Gastaldi's lowly horror film goes far beyond simply imitating the master of suspense, to propose a radical sexual theory of its own.

 The Horrible Dr. Hichcock transcends its exploitative title by presenting a bizarrely accurate assessment of sexual alienation.
-The strange irony is that Hichcock's relationship with his first wife Margaretha is, up to a point, "conventionally conservative"--i.e., the male has the active desires, and the female role is to be willing to indulge them.
+The strange irony is that Hichcock's relationship with his first wife Margaretha is, up to a point, "conventionally conservative" -- i.e., the male has the active desires, and the female role is to be willing to indulge them.

 Margaretha's return from the grave introduces a second relationship-based dynamic, a bald lift from Rebecca but distilled here to its essence.
 As competitors for Bernard's affections, Cynthia and Margaretha seem to function even more obviously as possessions of matrimony, as objects and not women.
 Before, Margaretha surely considered her domestic relationship a viable one: he fulfilled her needs, she his.
-Now, transformed by the serum (and/or a premature burial) into an insane hag, she has become a Dorian Gray-like personification of the sick truth of her marriage.
+Now, transformed by the serum (and/or a premature burial) into an insane hag, she has become a Dorian Gray- like personification of the sick truth of her marriage.
 The only communication between these two women is Margaretha's vicious gloating over the fact that Bernard has chosen her over Cynthia.
 Only one of them is a knowing partner in her husband's game, but neither is anything more than a sexual pawn in an equation that values only Bernard's needs and desires.

 Footnotes: